1/3/12

 Richard A. Burr was the owner of Burr's Gas House in West Springfield in 1971.
 Joanne Slattery lived at 821 High Street in Holyoke in 1971.
 Springfield's Puerto Rican festival starts today.
 Governor Romney is questioning the wisdom of funding the Springfield Civic Center renovations.
 Good for him!

 When I was a little kid Mother used to give me Cod Liver Oil from a small amber bottle with a dropper screwed into it.
 Auntie Maria never ate fish, but now there is talk that fish helps to prevent Alzheimer's.
+I corresponded with Jasper Neel about professional ethics in 1978, disciplined two professors in legal actions and have disciplined others by direct complaint.
+I have been a teacher of teachers.

 Dressed outrageous today and nobody said a word.
 Wore my purple tights with purple jockey shorts, purple socks, logger boots, black t-shirt and doggie collar.
 I wore my biker jacket zipped and buckled.
 Got stuck behind a Lay's Potato Chip van on Parker which made a turn with no turn single and took their sweet time about it.
 No number on it to call if you don't like their driving.
 On the way to the Big Y I saw some surveyors going over the Russell's Restaurant property.